-Diagnostic/Pre-assessment
+- Diagnostic/Pre-assessments - Assessments administered prior to teaching helps teachers and students find out what students already know (MAP, GKIDS Readiness, and District Benchmarks) - Formative Assessments are interwoven with daily learning and helps teachers find out what students already know, understand, and can do in order to plan for further student learning.
+Teachers use various assessment tools to keep records of student progress. - Summative Assessments takes place at the end of a unit or learning cycle and allows students, teachers, and parents to evaluate progress over a period of time.

-Assessments administered prior to teaching helps teachers and students find out what students already know (MAP, GKIDS Readiness, and District Benchmarks)
+State Assessments include:

-- Formative Assessment is interwoven with daily learning and helps teachers find out what students already know, understand, and can do in order to plan for further student learning.
-Teachers use various assessment tools to keep records of student progress. - Summative Assessment takes place at the end of a unit or learning cycle and allows students, teachers, and parents to evaluate progress over a period of time. - State Assessments include: - Accessing Comprehension and Communication in English State to State for English Language Learners (ACCESS for ELLs) measures English learners' social and academic proficiency in English - Georgia Alternative Assessment (GAA2.0) is designed to ensure that students with significant cognitive disabilities are provided access to the state academic content standards and given the opportunity to demonstrate achievement of the knowledge, concepts, and skills inherent in the standards. - Georgia Kindergarten Inventory of Developing Skills (GKIDS) Ongoing diagnostic information about kindergarten students' developing skills in English Language Arts, Math, Science, and Social Studies, Personal/Social Development, and Approaches to Learning. - Georgia Milestones (GMAS) Measures how well students are mastering the state adopted content standards in core areas of language arts, mathematics, science, and social studies (grades 3-5) - National Assessment of Educational Progress (NAEP) The Nation's Report Card, an overall picture of what students know and can do (grade 4) - Assessment of the Essential Elements of the Primary Years Program
+- Accessing Comprehension and Communication in English State to State for English Language Learners (ACCESS for ELLs) measures English learners' social and academic proficiency in English - Georgia Alternative Assessment (GAA2.0) is designed to ensure that students with significant cognitive disabilities are provided access to the state academic content standards and given the opportunity to demonstrate achievement of the knowledge, concepts, and skills inherent in the standards. - Georgia Kindergarten Inventory of Developing Skills (GKIDS) - Ongoing diagnostic information about kindergarten students' developing skills in English Language Arts, Math, Science, and Social Studies, Personal/Social Development, and Approaches to Learning. - Georgia Milestones (GMAS) Measures how well students are mastering the state adopted content standards in core areas of language arts, mathematics, science, and social studies (grades 3-5)